richardthorp/rodeo/README.md

 ### Colour Scheme
 ![Colour palette from https://www.coolors.co](static/images/readme-images/colour-palette.jpg "Colour palette from https://www.coolors.co")
 The colours found throughout the website were selected using the [Coolors](https://coolors.co/) colour scheme generator.
-I created new with the generator until I found one that featured a selection of bright and lively, but not garish colours.
+I created new palettes with the generator until I found one that featured a selection of bright and lively, but not garish colours.
-The 'Pine Green' colour found in the header and footer provides a strong background on which brings clarity to the bold white logo and links.
-The colour is also used for all button elements found throughout the website which brings consistency and allows the user to quickly see that the elements are interactive.
+The 'Pine Green' colour found in the header and footer provides a strong background colour which brings clarity to the bold white logo and links.
+The colour is also used for nearly all button elements found throughout the website which brings consistency and allows the user to quickly see that the elements are interactive.
 The bright yellow 'Citrine' colour is used as a background to the main body of the website.
 This colour contrasts well with the 'Pine Green' header and footer and provides a bright, fresh and natural feel to the site.
 The lighter 'Blond' colour works well against the 'Citrine' to highlight different aspects of the website to the user, such as the recipe cards and containers for the search and filter elements.
 The lightness of the shade allows for the black font, any clickable 'Pine Green' buttons and recipe images to stand out from the background.